 Thank you for your interest in Imprint!
 We currently publish three issues per year at the conclusion of the Fall, Spring, and Summer semesters.
 Articles are sorted into three sections: From the Editors, Peer Posts, and Campus Talk.
-Submission deadline for spring is April 6th, 2018.
+Submission deadline for Spring is March 18th, 2018.
 Submissions should be sent to Imprint@ucf.edu.
 In the email subject line, put “Imprint Query” or “Imprint Article.”
 Attach your submission in a Word Doc.
 In the body of the email please provide your contact information.

 We accept articles from all majors in Peer Posts.
 In this category, you have a wide variety of topics to choose from.
 Articles here focus on issues relevant to college students and some capture aspects of the Orlando community that would appeal to students.
 Please look over past “Peer Posts” to see what topics Imprint prefers.